Seq vs Seq: An Open Suite of Paired Encoders and Decoders: Experimental Settings

 \subsection{Training Recipe}

 We use the same general process described by open-data models (which was followed by ModernBERT) for training both encoder-only and decoder-only models -- with a few specific changes for the encoder architecture (i.e. masking ratio).
 In summary, we include three general phases: base pre-training, mid-training/context extension, and decay.
 See Table~\ref{tab:combined_training_mix} for the precise sources of training data in each phase.
 We use a trapezoidal learning rate scheduler, with general hyperparameters shown in Appendix~\ref{app:arch} and size-dependent hyperparameters in Table~\ref{tab:params}.
+For compute details see Appendix~\ref{app:compute}.

 The only differences between the encoder and decoder models are: (1) the objective function, i.e. masked language modeling (MLM) for the encoder\footnote{For the encoder we use a 30\% masking ratio except for the decay phase, which is 15\%.} vs causal language modeling (CLM) for the decoder and (2) the attention pattern, i.e. causal for the decoder and bidirectional for the encoder.